INR self-monitoring

-INR self-monitoring is used by patients on long-term and on lifetime anti-coagulation therapy to measure their INR (International Normalized Ratio) levels themselves, rather than at a clinic.
-People who self-monitor their INR levels use a portable INR monitor, as in a clinic, to take and test a drop of blood, drawn from a finger at scheduled times, and record the INR level measured by the monitor; moreover, the patient can either self-test or self-manage.
+INR self-monitoring is a medical kit that is used by patients both on long-term and on lifetime anti-coagulation therapy to measure their INR (International Normalized Ratio) levels themselves at your premises without going to a clinic.
+People who self-monitor their INR levels use a portable INR monitor as in a clinic.
+It requires the patient to test a drop of blood, drawn from a finger at scheduled times, and record the INR level measured by a monitor.

 Patient self-testing

 People on anti-coagulation therapy who are self-testing provide the INR reading they obtain from their monitor to their healthcare professionals at an agreed time, generally by telephone.
 The healthcare professional decides if any change to the warfarin dose is required and lets the person know what action is needed.
 A PT/INR meter can be obtained by contacting an Independent Diagnostic Testing Facility (IDTF).
 They are able to provide patients with all necessary testing equipment and bill the insurance for test results reported.